Morlon Greenwood: Regular season

+Regular season

 Player profile

 Greenwood was known mainly for his superb level of strength and conditioning.
 During his pro day at Syracuse, he posted a 4.47 40 yard dash time, a 415-pound bench press, a 685-pound squat, and a 350-pound power clean.
 In addition, he was named a 2002 National Strength Coaches Association All American.
 He was also known for his awareness on the field, having 4 straight NFL seasons of over 100 tackles.